-RECOMMENDED Preserving, repairing, and restoring original shutters whenever possible.
+Preserving, repairing, and restoring original shutters whenever possible.

-Replacing shutters that cannot be repaired with new ones that match the originals in size, scale, thickness, design, and Ensuring that new shutters are sized to cover the entire window when closed. hardware.
+Replacing shutters that cannot be repaired with new ones that match the originals in size, scale, thickness, design, and hardware.

+Ensuring that new shutters are sized to cover the entire window when closed.

 Mounting shutters with operable hinges and dogs or with hardware that appears to be operable.

-NOT RECOMMENDED Replacing original shutters instead of repairing them.
-Replacing wooden shutters with new shutters, new shutters of a different design, or shutters made of plastic or alurninum Installing shutters that are too small or too large for the window.
+Replacing original shutters instead of repairing them.

+Replacing wooden shutters with new shutters, new shutters of a different design, or shutters made of plastic or aluminum

+Installing shutters that are too small or too large for the window.

 Fastening shutters to the wall next to the window instead of using appropriate shutter hardware.

 Installing shutters where there is no documentary or other evidence that they existed historically.

+4.8 Awnings

-4.8 Awnings Canvas awnings were often used on both residential and commercial buildings in the late 19th and early 20th centuries.
-They are simple, effective, and highly effective devices for providing shelter from the elements, creating shade, and in commercial settings, focusing attention on a buildpropriate.
-Advertising is permissible on valences on commercial structures.
+Canvas awnings were often used on both residential and commercial buildings in the late 19th and early 20th centuries.
+They are simple, effective, and highly effective devices for providing shelter from the elements, creating shade, and in commercial settings, focusing attention on a building's storefront.

-fabrics that closely resemble canvas are appropriate materials for awning covers; aluminum, vinyl, and plastic-coated fabrics are not.
-Frames may be made of steel or aluminum.
-Backlit awnings are not apings storefront.
 Awnings can also increase energy efficiency by significantly reducing heat gain, particularly on southand west-facing elevations.
 They may be fixed or retractable.

-Shed-type fabric awnings with loose valences that slope away from the building are the preferred style unless photoperation indicates that another style previously existed.
-Awnings must conform to the size and shape of the existing openings and be mounted directly to the building in a manner that does not damage or conceal significant archieterural details such as moldinging.
-RECOMMENDED Installing appropriately-sized shed-style awnings with loose valences over windows and doors to provide protection from the elements and reduce heat buildup.
+Shed-type fabric awnings with loose valences that slope away from the building are the preferred style unless photographic or other documentation indicates that another style previously existed.
+Awnings must conform to the size and shape of the existing openings and be mounted directly to the building in a manner that does not damage or conceal significant architectural details such as moldings.
+Canvas and synthetic fabrics that closely resemble canvas are appropriate materials for awning covers; aluminum, vinyl, and plastic-coated fabrics are not.
+Frames may be made of steel or aluminum.
+Backlit awnings are not appropriate.
+Advertising is permissible on valences on commercial structures.

+Installing appropriately-sized shed-style awnings with loose valences over windows and doors to provide protection from the elements and reduce heat buildup.

 Making awning covers of uncoated cotton or synthetic canvas with loose valences.

 Mounting awning frames directly to the building in a manner that does not damage or conceal significant architectural details.

 Attaching awning frames to masonry structures through mortar joints only, not to bricks.

-NOT RECOMMENDED Installing awnings that do not conform to the size and shape of the window, door or storefront that they shade.
+Installing awnings that do not conform to the size and shape of the window, door or storefront that they shade.

 Specifying contemporary commercial designs with extra-deep or fixed valences.

 Making awning covers of any coated fabric, vinyl, aluminum, or plastic.

 Installing awnings that require supporting columns or poles at their outer edges.

 Backlighting awnings.